 Administrator, Security Administrator, SharePoint Service Administrator, Skype

-for Business Administrator and User Administrator.
-For those the role setup
+for Business Administrator and User Administrator

 will look like figure 2.